What are my chances of receiving financial aid?

 What if my financial assistance is not available by the due date for my tuition?

-Students may apply for short-term loans to help pay for certain semester educational expenses.
+Students may apply for a short-term loan to help pay for certain semester educational expenses.

 Cost of Attendance (COA)